DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Method

 The hyper-parameter $\beta$ anneals as introduced in PER.

+In cases where the agents within a team are homogeneous, their individual experiences tend to exhibit similar TD-errors.
+As a result, these individual experiences are assigned similar probabilities during the fair experience replay process.
+In such circumstances, the fair experience replay approach employed by DIFFER effectively degenerates into a traditional method that utilizes team experiences.

-The selected transition set is represented as $S'\subset S$.
-We set the sample ratio as $\eta:=\#S'/\#S$, which is the ratio of transition number between $S'$ and $S$.
-At the beginning of training, the model is at a low training level and there exists a large estimation error for Q-values.
-So merely a small portion of the sampled single-agent transitions is worth training.
-On the contrary, this portion increases at the later phase of training.
-Therefore, motivated by the \textit{warm up} trick in \cite{smith2018don}, we set $\eta < 1.0$ at the beginning of training and let it increase as the training step increases.
-It can be formulated as follows:
+Let $S'$ denote the selected individual experience set, which is a subset of the original individual experience set $S$.
+We define the sample ratio as $\eta:=\#S'/\#S$, where $\#S'$ and $\#S$ are the numbers of individual experiences in $S'$ and $S$, respectively.
+Since the model is initially at a low training level and Q-value estimation errors are large, only a small portion of the individual experiences is worth training.
+However, this portion increases as the training progresses.
+Thus, motivated by the \textit{warm-up} technique proposed in \cite{smith2018don}, we set $\eta<1.0$ at the beginning of training and gradually increase it as the number of training steps increases.
+The sample ratio $\eta_{t_i}$ for a given training step $t_i$ can be expressed as follows: